Redocly/redocly-cli/docs/quickstart.md

 ## Step 1 - Clone the openapi-starter project

 [openapi-starter](https://github.com/Redocly/openapi-starter) creates a local folder structure that you can use to manage your API definition either as a single file, or in multi-file format.
-It also places a basic API definition file called `openapi.yaml` in the `openapi` root folder for those of you who don't have a definition file but need one to start exploring OpenAPI CLI.
+It also places a basic API definition file called `openapi.yaml` in the `openapi` root folder for those of you who don't have a definition file but need one to start exploring Redocly CLI.
 You're welcome!

 If you have your own definition file, go right ahead and use it.

 If you want to learn how to clone the `openapi-starter` project and see how it works, we have [an entire page dedicated to it](openapi-starter.md)!

-## Step 2 - Install OpenAPI CLI from openapi-starter
+## Step 2 - Install Redocly CLI from openapi-starter

 Run `npm install` in the root of your local `openapi-starter` project.

 ## Step 3 - Prepare your API definition file

 In this guide, we'll use `openapi.yaml` from the `openapi-starter` project in all examples.
-We recommend that you use it until you're confident with OpenAPI CLI.
+We recommend that you use it until you're confident with Redocly CLI.

 ## Step 4 - Try some basic commands

-[OpenAPI CLI commands](./commands/index.md) are used to run tasks (like splitting up large definition files and putting them back together) and they can also return information (like getting stats about your definition).
+[Redocly CLI commands](./commands/index.md) are used to run tasks (like splitting up large definition files and putting them back together) and they can also return information (like getting stats about your definition).
 To get you started, we'll focus on the top four: `bundle`, `lint`, `split` and `preview`.

 :::success Tip
 If you're new to command-line interfaces, note that you don't have to include the `$` in your commands.
 This symbol only indicates that the command after it should be entered into the terminal.
 To run a command, open your terminal, use `cd` to access the path where your API definition file is stored, type the command, and press **Enter**.